Recognition of same-sex unions in Romania

+Romania does not recognise same-sex marriage or civil unions.
+Registered partnerships have been debated several times since 2008, though no bill on the matter has successfully passed the Parliament of Romania.
+In May 2023, the European Court of Human Rights (ECHR) ruled that Romania was violating the European Convention on Human Rights by not recognizing same-sex unions.
+The government appealed the decision to the Grand Chamber in August 2023, but this appeal was rejected on 25 September 2023.
+The ECHR imposed a positive obligation on the government to establish a legal framework recognising same-sex unions.
+It may risk financial sanctions from the Council of Europe if it fails to change the law.

-Romania does not allow same-sex marriage or civil unions.
-In June 2018, the European Court of Justice ruled that under certain circumstances same-sex spouses of European Union citizens should be granted a right of residency in Romania.
+In June 2018, the European Court of Justice ruled that same-sex spouses of European Union citizens should be granted a right of residency in Romania.
 The Constitution of Romania does not define marriage directly, but Article 48 of the Constitution defines marriages between "spouses" as the foundation of the family.